midhunvugge/border-crossing-analysis/README.md

-Insights Data Challenge
+Insights Data Challenge: Winter, 2020

-Pre-requisites for the code
+To run this program:
-.
-Python3
+- Install Python3
-. libraries: csv, collections
+- Install Two libraries: csv, collections

 Steps to run the program:
-.
-From the project's source folder, run the python file named "border_analytics.py"
+- From the source folder of the project, run the python file named "border_analytics.py"

-Result in available in output directory in the same repository after you run the program with different input it gets updated.
+Output file named result.csv is writted to the folder output

 Tests have been included in the test suite.
-This suite covers 7 scenarios including all the border cases and general cases
+This suite covers 3 scenarios including most of the border and general cases

 Code has exclusive inline comments and its self explanatory.